Myanmar Healthcare Report – Overview

 e) Decline to answer.

-You’ll notice that in addition to have more than just a binary Yes/No option, we have several choices, including a “Not sure” and a “Decline to answer” response.
+You’ll notice that in addition to having more than just a binary Yes/No option, we have several choices, including a “Not sure” and a “Decline to answer” response.
 The “Not sure” and “Decline to answer” responses are important to include because capturing the absence of an opinion and a refusal to answer is important for statistical purposes, and because it can actually help the surveyor identify possible gaps in knowledge, which can be addressed with future questions and surveys.

 Open-ended questions, on the other hand, are ones where the respondent is allowed to answer in basically any way they wish.
 The upside of these questions is that the surveyor can capture responses she couldn’t otherwise think to catch.
 In a country like Myanmar the open-ended question can be very powerful because so little data on health in the country exists, as Benjamin recently explained.
 The downside, however, is that open-ended questions can be impossible to quantify, and they make the respondent work much harder.
 The fact that a respondent has to work hard to answer the question, and the absence of any triggers, like in a closed-ended question (where each choice is a trigger of sorts), can result in answers that are hard to verify with much certainty.
 In our survey we tended to employ open-ended questions in tandem with a closed-ended question designed to capture similar information, like the following: